 - ✓ PC is an acronym for Personal Computer.
-This name comes from the first IBM model, the IBM PC. - ✓ Before the IBM PC, personal computers were called microcomputers.
+This name comes from the first IBM model, the IBM PC. - Before the IBM PC, personal computers were called microcomputers.
 It was a disparaging term because other computers of the day were much larger.

-- ✓ The minitower is named that way because the original on-its-side PC was dubbed the tower model.
+- ✓ The minitower is named that way because the original on-itsside PC was dubbed the tower model.
 Minitowers are more compact than full towers, and they lack much of the internal expansion room found in larger models. - Smaller desktop models are still available.
 They're usually called small-footprint computers because the footprint is the amount of space the computer occupies on your desk.

-- Small-footprint computers lack expandability options.
-For example, if you want AGP graphics, you probably won't find that expansion option in a small-footprint computer case. - Some new-model PCs have both the console and the monitor in the same box.
+Some new-model PCs have both the console and the monitor in the same box.
 These systems don't yet have an official nickname.